-I just want to clarify that being “customer-centric” doesn’t add another layer to the mix.
+I just want to clarify that being “” doesn’t add another layer to the mix.
 It’s a cultural change within the organization.
 It’s about making decisions based on customer (or client) wants and needs, not on the latest products or services an organization wants to push onto the market (the “if we build it, they will come” mentality).

 PR pros that truly understand relationship building can be instrumental in driving their organizations to become customer-centric.
 PR pros are typically ahead of most other departments when it comes to building relationships outside of the organization.
 As long as they adopt a data-driven mindset, they can help management to understand what it is that customers want and need based on quantitative and qualitative findings.